sarahperea/WebGL-drawing-primitives-II/README.md

 # Cat Drawing using WebGL
-> CMSC 161 (Computer Graphics) Drawing Primitives II Exer, 2nd Semester AY 2015-2016, University of the Philippines Los Baños
+> CMSC 161 (Computer Graphics) Drawing Primitives II Lab Exercise, 2nd Semester AY 2015-2016, University of the Philippines Los Baños

 The task was to draw the jpg image using WebGL.